famoser/docs/docs/communicate/emails.md

 if many questions open, try to arrange a call instead.

-## content
+## E-Mails

 same as clean code applies: a single, minimal purpose. structure cleanly without repetitions.

-separate multiple paragraphs:
+content:

 - introduce by responding to previous email /events or introduce self (if first email).
-- write short answer (actionable advice / help) which potentially resolved conversation.
+- write short answer (actionable advice / help) which potentially resolves conversation.
-- motivate / explain why answer works or makes sense.
-- future steps
+- future steps / easy call to action

+mirror:

-choose the same form of anrede/gruss like your conversation partner.
+- choose the same form of anrede/gruss like your conversation partner.

-adapt the tone / formality to your conversation partner.
+- adapt the tone / formality to your conversation partner.

-## communication pattern
+- respond at similar times / at least working times.

-during working days, respond within 24h. if this is not be possible, ensure the conversation partner receives a notice when to expect a response.
+respond within 24 hours or ensure the conversation partner receives a notice when a response can be expected.

-send emails at appropriate (working) times. get back to people if no response received in 72h.
+get back to people if no response received in 72h.

+## Presentations

+adapt length & depth to the audience. ensure the moment is right (if in doubt, ask).

+make it look stunning.
+send drafts to target audience to involve them in specification.